jacobleesinger/BeerIsGood/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
 - [ ] Create, read, edit, and delete reviews
-- [ ] View other users' profiles
+- [ ] View other users' profiles and reviews
 - [ ] Connect with other users by adding them as a friend
 - [ ] View a timeline of friends' recent reviews
 - [ ] Interact with friends by commenting on and/or "toast"-ing their reviews
-- [ ] Search for reviews by beer name or review author name
+- [ ] Search for reviews by beer name or review author username

 ## Design Docs